 Part II — The Parliamentary Commissioner for Administrative Investigations

-5. Appointment etc. of Commissioner and Deputy Commissioner
+5. Commissioner and Deputy Commissioner, appointment of etc.

 (1) For the purpose of conducting investigations in accordance with this Act there shall be appointed a Commissioner, to be known as the Parliamentary Commissioner for Administrative Investigations.